 Telehealth and In-person Appointments

-During the COVID-19 pandemic, I am providing therapy mainly through a confidential HIPAA compliant video platform.
-Occasionally, in-person sessions can be arranged.
+I provide both tele-psychotherapy and in person sessions.
 My office is located in downtown Chicago.
 For fees, insurance coverage and other information, please consult my Psychology Today profile, or refer to Blue Cross Blue Shield’s Provider Finder Page to verify if I am in network with a specific BCBS plan.
-I am also in network with UnitedHealthcare (UHC).
+I am also in network with Medicare and UnitedHealthcare (UHC).

 You can either call (or text) 773-614-0536 or email [email protected] if you have a question or would like to schedule an appointment.